 There ARE mistakes in modern versions.
 They contain many unsolvable contradictions.
 For example, who killed Goliath?
 We all know it was David, right?
 Well, not according to the NIV in 2 Samuel 21:19, (which contradicts itself in another place!)
 The King James Bible rightly puts the critical phrase “the brother of” before Goliath.
 Modern versions are corrupt and contain a plethora of errors, distortions and perversions.

 There are certainly hard sayings, dark sayings and mysterious things in the King James Bible.
 It is a deep book, just as its Author.
-But all of them – even the apparent contradictions or mistakes – can be and have been understood clearly without error if enough study is applied by a willing learner with faith.
+But all of them – even the apparent contradictions or mistakes – can be and have been understood clearly without error if enough study is applied by a willing learner with faith and the revelation of the knowledge of the Holy Spirit.

 Objection: “The KJV is a good translation.
 But it has errors in it because fallen man has changed things accidentally or on purpose when making copies so what we have isn’t perfect or inspired anymore.
 It can’t be because man has put his ‘fingerprints’ on it.”